• Notes on Lannuier Family Tree, Loraine Waxman Pearce Collection

 Residence staff

 This is a photograph of First Lady Hillary Rodham Clinton, White House Executive Pastry Chef Roland Mesnier, and pastry chef Franette McCulloch with the 1993 official White House Gingerbread House that was dubbed the "House of Socks".
 It was created by Chef Mesnier in honor of President Bill Clinton and Mrs. Clinton's cat, Socks.
 The gingerbread house is a to-scale replica of White House complete with 20 marzipan versions of Socks playing around the house.
 The architectural details were created with carefully pipped icing and illuminated with working miniature floodlights.
+This photograph is part of a personal collection belonging to former White House Executive Pastry Chef Roland Mesnier.
+Chef Mesnier created elaborate desserts for the White House from 1980 to 2004.

 This composite is a compilation of photographs from the Chef Roland Mesnier Collection.
-White House Executive Pastry Chef Roland Mesnier created elaborate desserts for the White House from 1979 to 2004.
+White House Executive Pastry Chef Roland Mesnier created elaborate desserts for the White House from 1980 to 2004.
 This composite may only be used for press and publicity purposes related to the collection.
 All other uses must be approved by the White House Historical Association in writing.

-President Clinton Receiving a Briefing in the Situation Room
+• President Clinton Receiving a Briefing in the Situation Room

 Central Intelligence Agency